lorenzsp/uio_projects/README.md

 P2: Schroedinger’s equation for two electrons in a three-dimensional harmonic oscillator well

-P3: Building a model for the solar system using ordinary differ- ential equations
+P3: Building a model for the solar system using ordinary differential equations

 P5: study of the numerical stability of three methods for diffusion equation & Temperature distribution in the lithosphere